fadieh/checklist_swift/readme.md

 #### Learning outcomes
 ___

-- Getting to grips with using TableViews and Navigation Controllers
+[x] Get to grips with using TableViews and Navigation Controllers [x] Build a foundation in recycling cells in a TableView to display data.
-- Built a foundation in recycling cells in a TableView to display data.
+[x] Understand the data source as the link between data and the table view.
-- Understood the data source as the link between data and the table view.
+[x] Use delegate duties: UITableViewDataSource and UITableViewDelegate helpers for the table view.
-- Use delegate duties: UITableViewDataSource and UITableViewDelegate helpers for the table view.
+[x] Familiarise myself with the iOS Model-View-Controller design pattern.

 #### To Do
 ___

-- TDD with XCTest
+[ ] TDD with XCTest
-- Play around with the design.
+[ ] Play around with the design.
-- Ask if you've done the task or not.
+[ ] Ask if you've done the task or not.
 If done, you will be congratulated.
 If not, gives you a rude message.

 #### Technologies Used
 ___

-- Xcode
+- Xcode 6.1.1
-- Swift
+- Swift 1.1